AlbertZheng123/Apache-Bot-Blocker/README.md

 DETAILS:

-NON THIRD PARTY: This project does not incorporate any external resources or tools besides simple python libraries.
+NON-THIRD PARTY: This project does not incorporate any external resources or tools besides built-in python libraries.
 The bot blocker interacts directly with the firewall to block any malicious web-scraping bots through the usage of linux ip-rules commands.

 RDS/FDS: This project utilizes both reverse DNS and forward DNS methods to combat against the potential of fake user-agent strings that point to reputable bots such as Google or Bing.
 Since